Chapter 2 : "Your daughter is a witch, Mrs. Bathory."

 “You’re the cat!”
 I blurted.
 McGonagall’s head snapped in my direction – she had been facing to my mum the whole time so far – and I’m not sure, but I think I saw a glint of amused approval appear in her eyes.

-So I’m slow and unaware of my supernatural ancestry, but I’m not stupid!
+So I’m slow and unaware of my supernatural ancestry.
+At least I'm observant!

 “It’s a complicated form of transfiguration – the subject I teach at Hogwarts – but yes, I do have the ability to change my form into that of a cat.
 It’s called being an animagus,” she explained.